Dynamic skills management

 An ethical, fair, and agreeable work environment

-The PSA Group regards its employees’ health and safety as one of its primary obligations, and its performance ranks it among the top three car manufacturers worldwide in this area.
+Groupe PSA regards its employees’ health and safety as one of its primary obligations, and its performance ranks it among the top three car manufacturers worldwide in this area.
 Improving well-being and quality of life in the workplace is another priority.
 The Group also places a high value on diversity in general and gender diversity in particular, and it rejects all forms of discrimination.
 It promises employees equal opportunity based on merit.